denisecase/datafun-02-spec/README.md

 ### Module Design

-- Include a docstring at the top of the file describing its purpose.
-- The code should be clear, well-organized, and demonstrate good practices.
+The code should be clear, well-organized, and demonstrate good practices.
-- Include comments and docstrings for clarity.
+Include comments and docstrings for clarity.

 ### Evaluation Criteria